poissonconsulting/bbousims/README.md

 `bbs_population_groups_survey()` and `bbs_survival_collared()`
 functionality to simulate recruitment data from composition surveys and survival data from collaring.
-Recruitment and survival data share the same survival and fecundity rates, which are generated once for each simulation.
+Recruitment and survival data share the same survival rates, which are generated once at the start of the `bbs_simulate_caribou()` function.

 The recruitment and survival data are formatted to be used as input for `bboutools` model fitting functions.